 5.5.5 Solutions

-5.5.5.1 Solutions #5.1 The NB Mode Reporting
+5.5.5.1 Solution #5.1: Dedicated non-blocking indicator

-The possible solution partially supports the potential requirements REQ-3GPPCH-NB-01, REQ-3GPPCH-NB-02 and Key Issue #5a to describe the Non-blocking mode reporting to CHF which should combine with the solution #5.2 The NB Mode Change.
+The possible solution partially supports the potential requirements REQ-3GPPCH-NB-01, REQ-3GPPCH-NB-02 and Key Issue #5d for the non-blocking mode reporting to CHF.

-Figure 5.5.5.1-1: Message flow for Non-blocking Mode Reporting
+Figure 5.5.5.1-1: Message flow for dedicated non-blocking indicator

-1. PCF sents the PCC rules to SMF with the "Service Data flow handling while requesting credit" to indicate SMF the Non-Blocking mode is adapted.
+1. PCF sends the PCC rules to SMF with the sdfHandl set to true, indicating that the service data flow is allowed to start while the SMF is waiting for the response to the credit request i.e., non-blocking mode.

-2. The service data flow are allowed to start while the SMF is waiting for the response to the quota request.
+2. The service data flow are allowed to start while the SMF is interacting with CHF.

-3. SMF sents the Charging Data Request to CHF for the quota request with the non-blocking mode indication when detect the non-blocking mode is usage for the service data flow.
+3. SMF sends the Charging Data Request to CHF for the quota request with a non-blocking indication for the rating group with the sdfHandl set to true.

-The charging reporting from the SMF with the Non-blocking mode is per Rating Group.
-After the PDU session establishment, when any service date flow delivery with the non-blocking mode in the RG is detected (may be the first service data flow of the PDU session or the subsequent service data flows of the PDU session), the SMF should immediately report to the CHF with the non-blocking mode indication in the Charging Data Request [Initial] for first service data flow or in the Charging Data Request [Update] for the subsequent service data flow when detected with the non-blocking mode.
+The non-blocking charging reporting from the SMF is per rating group.
+After the PDU session establishment, when any service date flow delivery for a rating group with non-blocking (can be the first or the subsequent service data flows of the PDU session), the SMF should immediately report to the CHF with the non-blocking indication in the Charging Data Request [Initial] if it is the first service data flow or in the Charging Data Request [Update] for the subsequent service data flow.

-Editor’s Note: Whether the Unit Used in the charging data request [Initial] can indicate the NF is FFS.

-5.5.5.2 Solutions #5.2 The NB Mode Change
+5.5.5.2 Solution #5.2: Rating group as non-blocking indicator

-The possible solutions support the potential requirements REQ-3GPPCH-NB-01, REQ-3GPPCH-NB-02 and Key Issue #5a to describe the Non-blocking mode change from CHF.
-There are different options after the CHF determines to change the non-blocking mode.
+The possible solution partially supports the potential requirements REQ-3GPPCH-NB-01, REQ-3GPPCH-NB-02 and Key Issue #5d for the non-blocking mode reporting to CHF.

-5.5.5.2.1 Solutions #5.2.1 The NB Mode Change on SMF
+Since the non-blocking charging reporting from the SMF is per rating group, the CHF can based on the rating group now if it is possible to have non-blocking for that specific rating group.

+5.5.5.3 Solution #5.3: Non-blocking mode change from CHF to SMF

-The possible solution enhances or extends the Nchf_Convergedcharging defined in TS 32.255 [3] and SMF operation.
+A possible solution for the potential requirements REQ-3GPPCH-NB-01, REQ-3GPPCH-NB-02 and Key Issue #5a to describe the non-blocking mode change from CHF.
+It enhances and extends the Nchf_Convergedcharging defined in TS 32.255 [2] and SMF operation.

-Figure 5.5.5.2.1-1: Message flow for Non-blocking Change on SMF
+Figure 5.5.5.3-1: Message flow for non-blocking mode change from CHF to SMF

-1-3: The same steps description with the Figure 5.5.5.1-1.
+1. The SMF have indicated the non-blocking mode.

-4: When received the Charging Data Request and Non-Blocking mode, CHF determines to change the Non-Blocking mode based on the user information (e.g. Account Balance and account status) in the charging system.
-CHF sents the Charging Data Response with the Non-Blocking mode change.
+2. The CHF determines to change the non-blocking mode based on the account information (e.g., account balance and account status) in the charging system.

-The CHF can change the Non-blocking mode when received the Charging Data Request with the NB mode indication or change it in the any Charging Data Response spontaneously.

-The CHF can change the NB mode per UE, per RG or per Serive Id.5.
-The CHF sents the non-blocking mode in the Charging Data Response to SMF.
+3. The CHF sends the non-blocking mode in the Charging Data Response to SMF.

-SMF has the PCC rule about the “service data flow handling while requesting credit” previously and the non-blocking mode change from CHF subsequently, For the subsequent service data flows with the same RG in the PDU session, the SMF will perform the setting from CHF with blocking mode.

-The CHF can change the NB mode per UE, per RG, per Service Identifier.
+SMF has the PCC rule with the sdfHandl and the non-blocking mode change from CHF subsequently, for any subsequent service data flows for the same rating group in the PDU session, the SMF will perform the setting from CHF with blocking mode.
+Possibly the CHF could change the non-blocking mode per UE, per rating group, or per service identifier.

-The non-blocking mode set by CHF is only active during the PDU session, When the PDU session is terminated, the non-blocking mode setting by the CHF is inactive.
-For next PDU session establishment, the SMF will perform the PCC rules from PCF.
+The non-blocking mode set by CHF is only active during the PDU session i.e., when the PDU session is terminated, the non-blocking mode set by the CHF is removed and for next PDU session establishment, the SMF will use the PCC rules from PCF.